dr-jgsmith/Disaster-Impact-Analysis-System/REFACTORING_COMPLETE.md

 ## Overview

-Successfully refactored DIAS to support multiple spatial phenomena types using abstract base classes and clean separation of concerns.
-The architecture now supports floods, and can easily be extended to contagion, supply-chain disruptions, and other spatial phenomena.
+Successfully refactored DIAS to support multiple spatial events types using abstract base classes and clean separation of concerns.
+The architecture now supports floods, and can easily be extended to contagion, supply-chain disruptions, and other spatial events.

 ---